mohnbroetchen2/pharmacy/README.md

 [Pharmacy](http://pharmacy.leibniz-fli.de/admin/pharmadoc/pharmacy/).
 The pharmacy is the medicine.
-The name is composed of the name of the pharmacy and the dose of the active molecule
+The name is composed of the name of the pharmacy and the dose of the active molecule.
+It's possible to set an "alarm value" for a pharmacy.
+If this value is set, the "Admin"  receives a mail, if the containers in stock is less then this value for this pharmacy.
+The available stock of a pharmacy is calculated from all active orders belonging to the pharmacy.

 Order
 -----